 Employer contribution will be capped at £125 per month and the Government contribution at £1,541.75 per month.
 However, employers can pay more than the 5% contribution if they wish.

 These caps are based on a monthly reference salary of £3,125.
 The updates to the scheme ensure employees earn a minimum of at least 73% of their normal wages (where their usual wages do not exceed the reference salary).

 Note that employers must notify and agree on the new working arrangements with their staff in writing, which must be made available to HMRC on request.

 All small and medium-sized businesses (SMEs) with a UK bank account and UK PAYE scheme

 Large companies who can show that their turnover has stayed level or has fallen because of coronavirus

 Only large companies will need to go through the financial assessment test.
 There is no requirement to have previously used the furlough scheme to be eligible.

 An employee must have been on the firm’s payroll since at least 23 September 2020.

-An employee must be able to work at least a third of their normal hours.
+An employee must be able to work at least 20% of their normal hours.

 After the scheme has run for three months, the Government will consider whether to increase this minimum hours threshold.